lxbarth/docfish/README.md

 # Docfish

 Site generator for multilingual docs, markdown and i18n to the bone.
+Early experimental stages.

 ## Use